losparviero/Lastfm-Telegram-Bot/README.md

 ### Mechanism

-The bot takes uses the lastfmexportstream lib to fetch recently scrobbled tracks.
+The bot takes uses the lastfmapi lib to fetch recently played tracks.

 <br>